-93 d.
-Advise members of the public to review their comments for the material identified 94 above in (c) and, if they find such material, to remove it; 95 e.
-Inform members of the public that they may request, during the period between 96 when a comment is received and when it is made public, that protected material 97 they inadvertently submitted be withheld from the public rulemaking docket; 98 f.
-Inform members of the public that they may request, after the agency has 99 published any comment, that protected material pertaining to themselves or to 100 their dependents within the comment be removed from the public rulemaking 101 docket; and 102 g.
-Inform members of the public that the agency reserves the right to redact or 103 aggregate any part of a comment if the agency determines that it constitutes 104 protected material, or may withhold a comment in its entirety if it determines that 105 redaction or aggregation would insufficiently prevent the disclosure of this 106 material.
-107 2.
-An age ency should include the notifications described in Paragraph 1, or a link to those 108 notific ations, in at least the following places: 109 a.
-Within the rulemaking document on which the agency requests comments, such 110 as a notice of proposed rulemaking or an advance notice of proposed rulemaking; 111 b.
-On the agency's own comment submission form, if the agency has one; 112 c.
-Within any automatic emails that an agency sends acknowledging receipt of a 113 comment; 114 d.
-On any part of the agency's website that describes its rulemaking process; and 115 e.
-Within any notices of public meetings pertaining to the rule.
-116 3.
-The G eneral Services Administration's eRulemaking Program Management Office 117 should work with agencies that participate in Regulations.gov to include or refer to the
+- Inform members of the public whether the agency offers assurances of protection from disclosure for their confidential commercial information and, if so, how to identify such information for the agency; - Instruct members of the public never to submit protected material that pertains to third parties; - d.
+Advise members of the public to review their comments for the material identified above in (c) and, if they find such material, to remove it; - e.
+Inform members of the public that they may request, during the period between when a comment is received and when it is made public, that protected material they inadvertently submitted be withheld from the public rulemaking docket; - f.
+Inform members of the public that they may request, after the agency has published any comment, that protected material pertaining to themselves or to their dependents within the comment be removed from the public rulemaking docket; and - g.
+Inform members of the public that the agency reserves the right to redact or aggregate any part of a comment if the agency determines that it constitutes protected material, or may withhold a comment in its entirety if it determines that redaction or aggregation would insufficiently prevent the disclosure of this material.